chaunceyau/prisma2-nexus-pagination-example/Tutorial.md

 ## Demo Tutorial

 ### 1. **npx prisma2 init pagination-example**
+  Follow the prompts with these options:
+1. blank project
+2. SQLite
-  Follow the prompts with these options: (1) blank project, (2) SQLite, (3) include photon and lift -> confirm, (4) JavaScript - feel free to use TypeScript, (5) Just the prisma schema.
+3. include photon and lift -> confirm
+4. JavaScript - feel free to use TypeScript
+5. Just the prisma schema.
 You should now have a folder called *pagination-example* with a prisma folder inside.

 ### 2. **npm init** - select defaults - should run in *pagination-example* directory
+This will walk you through creating a package.json for your project.
 ### 3. **package.json** - add to scripts to run apollo server & generate db schema

 ```js